FirePlank/Auto-Chess/README.md

 You also need to install a chess engine.
 I recommend stockfish 13.
 You can download it here: https://stockfishchess.org/download/
-After which you need to add the right path to the exe in the Auto-Chess.py file.
+After which you need to add the right path to the exe in the Auto-Chess.py file. edit line no 58 and change it to something like `engine_path = r"D:\chess\stockfish\stockfish.exe"` path to your stockfish exe file

 After that you can run the script with `python Auto-Chess.py`